 Rich, sharp, sweet, and hot

-Aside from its intensely rich flavors, another defining characteristic of a traditional vindaloo is its wonderfully fresh, enlivening sharpness.
+Aside from its intensely rich taste, another defining characteristic of a traditional vindaloo is its wonderfully fresh, enlivening sharpness.
 For sure, a lot of that comes from the distinctly fruity tang of the apple cider vinegar.
 But that essential tang is boosted and given far greater depth by the unmistakably sharp, plummy bite of tamarind paste.
 Nothing else tastes quite like this paste, and it’s an ingredient that a proper vindaloo just can’t do without.

 All that arresting sharpness is beautifully balanced by the rounded, caramel sweetness of jaggery or palm sugar.
 These both have similar flavors to the molasses-rich tastes of demerara and muscovado.
 So, if you can’t find palm sugar, those two are pretty good alternatives to act as counterpoints to the vinegar and tamarind.